-The governing body is made up of parents, staff and members of the local community who contribute a wide range of skills and experience, and provide an independent viewpoint.
-All governors want to make a positive contribution to students’ education and to ensure that the school is run to promote student achievement.
+The Governing Body is made up of parents/carers, staff and members of the local community who contribute a wide range of skills and experience and provide an independent viewpoint.
+All Governors want to make a positive contribution to students’ education and to ensure that the school is run to promote student achievement.

-The governing body is a corporate team and has 3 key functions.
+The Governing Body is a corporate team and has three key functions.
 We work with the school’s senior leadership team to:

-The full governing body meets six times annually.
-There are also 2 sub committees:
+The full Governing Body meets six times annually.
+There are also four sub committees:

 The Governing Body

 I am a Legal Director at transatlantic law firm Womble Bond Dickinson (UK) LLP specialising in infrastructure planning and environmental law and have been on the governing body at DHSG since September 2013.
 I enjoy my roles as link governor for English, Religious Studies and International, and supporting our students wherever possible.
 I have been a primary school governor (7 years as Chair) since 2004, am a director of the Diocese of Truro Askel Veur Umbrella Academy Trust and a trustee of the China Fleet Trust.
 I read Jurisprudence at Somerville College, Oxford, have an MA in Environmental Law from De Montfort University, am a Chartered Waste Manager (MCIWM) and Chartered Environmentalist (CEnv), and a member of several business and trade bodies.